-Today the farm to table concept is the culinary mission for many restaurants throughout the country.
-Chefs and foodies are always trying to take the idea a step further with many practicing sustainability in the kitchen as well as utilizing every portion of a food staple.
-Carrying the notion of using local ingredients further wineries are joining by introducing wines that follow this same philosophy.
-Feedfeed is one organization that is promoting the perception of bringing wine into the picture to round out ones dining experience.
-Recently Feedfeed joined Austerity Wines for a dinner at Lucques in West Hollywood to showcase both the food of Suzanne Goin and the reasonably priced wines that Austerity offers from three different appellations.
+Today the farm to table dinner concept is the culinary mission for many restaurants throughout the country.
+Chefs and foodies are always taking the idea a step further by practicing sustainability in the kitchen as well as utilizing every portion of a food staple.
+Carrying the notion of using local ingredients, further wineries are joining by introducing wines that follow this same philosophy.
+Feedfeed is one organization that is promoting the perception of bringing wine into the picture to round out one’s dining experience.
+Recently Feedfeed joined Austerity Wines for dinner at Lucques in West Hollywood to showcase both the food of Suzanne Goin and the reasonably priced wines that Austerity offers from three different appellations.

 Feedfeed is a network bringing people who love to cook together to share experiences and trends in kitchens around the world.
-This includes chefs, home cooks, bloggers, food producers and suppliers.
-The premise is that all are using foods that are locally grown, safe, nourishing and sustainable.
+This network includes chefs, home cooks, bloggers, food producers, and suppliers.
+The premise is that all are using foods that are locally grown, safe, nourishing, and sustainable.
 Feedfeed’s Kevin Masse hosted this dinner.

 Austerity Wines is a winery located in the Central Valley.
-The definition of their winemaking process is “Wines of the highest discipline”.
-My interpretation of this principal is having the discipline to let the grapes speak for themselves.
+The definition of their winemaking process is “Wines of the highest discipline.”
+My interpretation of this principle is having the discipline to let the grapes speak for themselves.
 They do this by choosing distinct appellations for the wines they make.
-Austerity Wines is known for their Chardonnay, Pinot Noir and Cabernet Sauvignon.
+Austerity Wines is known for its Chardonnay, Pinot Noir, and Cabernet Sauvignon.

 Wine and Cuisine Pairing:

-For those of use with allergies we received a dish of raspberry and pear sorbet.
+For those of us with allergies, we received a dish of raspberry and pear sorbet.
 Although sorbet does not pair well with most wine, I have to say the pear sorbet was the best I had ever sampled.
-The sorbet had the texture of a pear and tasted like I had just bitten into a fresh picked pear.
+The sorbet had the texture of a pear and tasted as if I had just bitten into a freshly picked pear.
 It was yummy.